 Starting in this film, All Effects Company took over and worked on the animatronic effects for the turtles and Splinter costumes.
 Jim Henson's Creature Shop was the company who worked on the mutant creatures in the previous two movies.

-In the original comics, the Time Scepter is normally associated with and used by Lord Simultaneous and his timestress apprentice Renet.
-They often encounter Savanti Romero.
+In the original comics, the Time Scepter is normally associated with Renet, the timestress apprentice of Lord Simultaneous.
+She often encounters Savanti Romero.
 None of these characters appear in this film.

 The concept for this movie is loosely based on a story called "Masks" from issues #46 and #47 of the original Mirage comics.
 The story features the Turtles and Renet traveling back to Feudal Japan to fight an evil shogun and engage in samurai battles.